-If a student does return to good academic standing after thier probation or critical probation semester, he/she may be dismissed.
-Under special circumstances, a SPEA student may be dismissed if there is significant grade point average issues.
+If a student does not return to good academic standing after their probation or critical probation semester, he/she may be dismissed.
+Under special circumstances, a SPEA student may be dismissed if there are significant grade point average issues.
 Dismissed students will have their upcoming semester courses cancelled.